-- MAX2SAT is an optimization problem. - With binary search, one can nail the maximum number of satisfiable clauses of 2SAT formulas. - MAX2SAT \in NP: Guess a truth assignment and verify the count. - We now reduce 3SAT to MAX2SAT.
+- MAX2SAT can be used to solve the related optimization problem. - With binary search, one can nail the maximum number of satisfiable clauses of 2SAT formulas. - MAX2SAT $\in$ NP: Guess a truth assignment and verify the count. - We now reduce 3SAT to MAX2SAT.